johan-gorter/autopilot/specifications/usecases.md

+# Issue management system

+This is an issue management system where users can create new issues, comment on issues and change the status of issues.

 # Use cases

 1. As a `User`, I want to `create a new issue` so that I can `report a problem or request a feature`.